pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 All templates are designed to be used within the SuiteDash environment or as standalone Excel/Google Sheets tools.
 They should be reviewed and validated by qualified financial professionals (CPAs, financial advisors) before making significant financial decisions.

 **Critical Reminder**: All financial templates and models in this chapter are provided as tools for financial planning and analysis.
 They must be reviewed and validated by qualified financial professionals before making significant financial decisions.
-Financial models are based on assumptions and estimatesâ€”actual results may vary.
+Financial models are based on assumptions and estimates—actual results may vary.
 The Ohu Family Enterprise's financial success depends on consistent application of these tools, regular review with professionals, and continuous improvement based on actual results.

 ---